highplainscomputing/HPC_T5/T5/02-language-translation/README.md

 ## Conclusion

-In this code, we have shown how to fine-tune the T5 model for a **Text-to-SQL** task using the Hugging Face Transformers library.
+In this code, we have shown how to fine-tune the T5 model for a **Lnaguage Translation** task using the Hugging Face Transformers library.
 By following the steps outlined in the code, you can fine-tune your own T5 model for a question answering task.